 Come support Richmond residents suffering from health problems aggravated by coal and petroleum coke dust at a key rally before the City of Richmond Planning Commission considers the Richmond Coal Ordinance.

-Hear Supervisor John Gioia, indigenous leader Courtney Cummings, Reverend Dr. Dale Weatherspoon of Easter Hill United Methodist Church, City Council member Eduardo Martinez, youth advocate and businessman Diego Garcia, activist filmmaker Brenda “BK” Williams, WCCUSD Trustee Val Cuevas, and health professional Dr. Cynthia Carmichael share their perspectives about this public health threat.
+Hear Supervisor John Gioia, indigenous leader Courtney Cummings, Reverend Dr. Dale Weatherspoon from Easter Hill United Methodist Church, City Council member Eduardo Martinez, youth advocate and businessman Diego Garcia, activist filmmaker Brenda “BK” Williams, and other Richmond environmental justice advocates share their perspectives on this public health threat.